GovTechSG/seed-documentation/support/troubleshooting-issues.md

 This guide provides solutions to common problems for SEED.
 Follow the steps below to troubleshoot and resolve the problems you are experiencing.

+## Unable to log in to MacBook – login loop

+This issue commonly occurs on devices with outdated macOS versions.
+To resolve it, please upgrade your macOS to version 15.1.1 or later.

+### Suggested steps

+1. **Log in and upgrade macOS**
+   - Attempt to log in to the MacBook a few times using the correct password.
+Once logged in, upgrade your macOS.
+   - Alternatively, log in with a different user account (if available).
+Once logged in, upgrade your macOS.

+2. **Reset password in recovery mode**
+   - If you are unable to log in at all, reset your password using recovery mode.
+Follow the steps in [Apple’s guide to resetting passwords](https://support.apple.com/en-sg/102673).
+Once the password is reset, log in and upgrade your macOS.

+### Recovery mode instructions

+Follow the steps below depending on your Mac model.
+If you are unsure whether your Mac uses Apple silicon, you can try both sets of steps.

+#### For Macs with Apple silicon

+1. Shut down your Mac.
+If you are unable to shut it down normally, press and hold the power button for up to 10 seconds until it turns off.
+(On laptops with Touch ID, press and hold the Touch ID button.)
+2. Press and hold the power button.
+Continue holding it until your Mac turns on and displays the startup options screen.
+When you see **Options**, release the power button.
+3. Click **Options**, then click the **Continue** button below it.

+#### For other Mac models

+1. Shut down your Mac.
+If you are unable to shut it down normally, press and hold the power button for up to 10 seconds until it turns off.
+(On laptops with Touch ID, press and hold the Touch ID button.)
+2. Press and release the power button to turn on your Mac.
+3. Immediately after releasing the power button, press and hold **Command (⌘)-R** on your keyboard.
+4. Keep holding the keys until you see the Apple logo or a spinning globe.
+5. If your Mac starts up to the login window again, review the [startup key combinations guide](https://support.apple.com/en-sg/HT201255), then start again from step 1.

+### Reset password in recovery mode

+1. From the **Utilities** menu in the menu bar, select **Terminal**.
+2. In the Terminal window, type `resetpassword` and press **Return**.
+This will open the Reset Password assistant.
+3. If prompted to select an admin user, click **Forgotten all passwords?**.
+4. At the Reset Password window:
+   - Click **Deactivate Mac**, then confirm by clicking **Deactivate**.
+   - If the Activation Lock window appears, enter your Apple ID credentials and click **Next**.
+5. Enter your new password information.
+If multiple user accounts are listed, click **Set Password** next to each account name and provide a new password for each.
+6. When finished, click **Exit**, then restart your Mac from the **Apple menu > Restart**.
+Log in with your new password.

+### Reinstall macOS if necessary

+If you are still unable to log in, reinstall macOS through recovery mode.
+Refer to [Apple’s guide on reinstalling macOS](https://support.apple.com/en-sg/102655).

 ## Resolving *Cloudflare CF_DNS_Lookup_Failure* error on macOS 15

 ![Firewall settings](/images/cferror.png)